kyma-project/cli/docs/gen-docs/kyma_test_logs.md

 title: kyma test logs
 ---

-[Deprecated] Shows the logs of tests Pods for a given test suite.
+[DEPRECATED] Shows the logs of tests Pods for a given test suite.

 ## Synopsis